silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/09_Casting.md

 in case none are specified.

 > [!NOTE]
-> By default, all content without a type explicitly defined in a `$casting` array will use the `ViewableData.default_cast` configuration.
+> By default, all content without a type explicitly defined in a `$casting` array will use the `ModelData.default_cast` configuration.
 By default,
 > that configuration is set to `Text`, so HTML characters are escaped.

 ### Common casting types